SAIPRASAD-DAYABARAN/node-js-photo-sharing-app/Chapters/09 - Chapter 9/README.md

     <%- include('partials/footer'); -%>
 ```

-We grab the `photoId` value and pass it to our `/comments/` path.
-This will trigger a get request to our`/comments/:id` path.
+We grab the `photoId` value.
+So the next thing we have to do after grabbing the photoId value is to pass it to our `/comments/` path.
+This will trigger a get request to our`/comments/:id` path.(yet to be created)

 So Let's head over to our `routes/CommentsRouter.js` file and make some changes: